clue2solve/BedrockSpringBootStarterDemo/README.md

 sdk install java 21.0.1-librca sdk install maven 3.9.5
 ```
-> Accept these ase the default versions
+> Accept these as the default versions

 ## Clone